Botulinum Toxin or Botox

 - Pain, rash, local bruising

-- Paralysis of adjacent muscles (ptosis, dysphagia)
+- Paralysis of adjacent muscle (ptosis, dysphagia)

 - Hypersensitivity reaction